cycfi/elements/docs/aspects.md

    );
 ```

-If it's not obvious yet, let's spell it out for you.
+If it's not obvious yet, let's take it apart into its constituent pieces:

 Step 1: We make a label: